MarsBased/handbook/guides/seo-guidelines.md

 <strong>URL:</strong> <a href="https://search.google.com/search-console" title="Google Search Console" target="_blank">https://search.google.com/search-console</a>

-<strong>Description:</strong> Google Seatch Console is a Google service to list and manage your domains.
+<strong>Description:</strong> Google Search Console is a Google service to list and manage your domains.
 From domain verification to keyword analysis, this is a very useful tool.
 Amongst other things, you can verify the schema.org data, the robots.txt file and the sitemap structure.

 We will use the Search Console to add all variants of the same domain, in order to claim and verify them: